midwayjs/pandora/docs/source/en/glossary.md

 title: Glossary
 ---

-There are some "key words" in Pandora.js, the definition of these words may be different with ordinary users understanding, following explanation to help you better understand.
+There are some "key words" in the Pandora.js, the definition of those words may be different with ordinary users understanding, following explanation to help you better understand.

 ## Basic part